The team at Shure Microphones offer up a complete guide to Wireless Microphones and Wireless transmitter systems

 Want to know more?
 Need to know how to use a wireless guitar system?
 View our complete guide to wireless systems and frequencies in our blog.

-View a complete selection of Shure wireless systems over at PMT Online or call in to your local PMT store today to discuss the best options for your live needs.
+View a complete selection of Shure wireless microphones , Shure In ear Monitor Systems and more over at PMT Online or call in to your local PMT store today to discuss the best options for your live needs.